rayprastya/flask-rag/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Google Cloud Platform for speech and AI services
+- ChromaDB for vector storage
+- Flask for the web framework
+- All contributors and users of this project